 The release of a new “framework” for the Advanced Placement examination in United States History has provoked controversy over the nature and content of the AP course.
-The AHA supports the direction that the College Board has taken
+The AHA supports the direction that the College Board has taken with this new approach to Advanced Placement history education, as indicated in the framework and in the sample exam subsequently released by the Board.

 On July 31, U.S. Senator Dick Durbin (D-IL) introduced a bill to expand the Student Loan Forgiveness program to adjunct faculty.
 The Senate Committee on Health, Education, Labor, and Pensions will be reviewing this bill shortly.